libdither/libdither/research/disp/program-synthesis.md

 Optimizing compilers generate fast code through intermediate representations and [various techniques](https://www.lihaoyi.com/post/HowanOptimizingCompilerWorks.html) for figuring out what code is needed and what code is not.
 These strategies are mostly arbitrary and not easily improvable: a programmer has to go through and figure out which optimizations are worth the compiler computation cost and which aren't, and there are an immeasurable number of trade-offs and potential improvements for any given piece of hardware.

 #### How do we create fast algorithms?
 We typically write algorithms we think will run fast and then compare them to other algorithms using benchmarks.
 However, benchmarks have so many confounding factors that it is difficult to compare two of them and make definitive conclusions.
-The same algorithm may run faster or slower depending on a bazillion different factors, down to the [memory layout](https://www.youtube.com/watch?v=r-TLSBdHe1A) the compiler happened to pick.
+The same algorithm may run faster or slower depending on a bazillion different factors, down to [the layout of the compiled object file](https://www.youtube.com/watch?v=r-TLSBdHe1A) the compiler happened to pick.

 To create efficient code, we must have a model of how that code is run.
 Typically this model is held in the programmer's mind and expressed through compiler and algorithm design.
 Instead of holding it in our forgetful, biased brains, it might be a good idea to have a software-defined model of our hardware, so that we can *prove* (or at least have really good heuristics that check whether) our optimizations and algorithms are actually faster.